 Tips on Identification of Spiders

 We recommend Ubick et al. (2005) for identifying genera because the keys are the best available.
 For this reason and because of space limitations we are not including keys in this work.
 We do include tips to identifying each species, when possible, under their entries.
+Bradley (2013) is very useful and even more up to date, with keys to the families and color illustrations of 469 species in all of the known families from North America.
+It is a good place to start as the illustrations of whole spiders are useful to narrow the field.
+After the family is determined, Ubick et al. (2005) can be used to determine the generic placement.
 As far as state or local guides are concerned, Jackman (1997) is the most up to date (and only) guide for Texas, but there are no guides for Arizona or New Mexico.
 If a species determination is critical, as in spider bite, a specimen should be sent to a specialist.

 Bradley, R. A. 2013.
 Common Spiders of North America.
 University of California Press, Berkeley.

 Dippenaar-Schoeman, A.S. & Jocqu√É¬©, R. 1997.
 African Spiders, An Identification Manual.
 Plant Protection Research Institute Handbook 9, Agricultural Research Council, Pretoria.

 Kaston, B. J. 1978.
 How to Know the Spiders.
 McGraw Hill, Boston.

 Levi, H. W., and L. R. Levi.
 1968.
 A guide to Spiders and Their Kin.
 Golden press, New York.

 Platnick, N. I. 2013.
 The World Spider Catalog.
 American Museum of Natural History, New York City. http://research.amnh.org/iz/spiders/catalog/

 Ubick, D., P. Paquin, P. E. Cushing, and V. Roth (eds.)
 2005.
 Spiders of North America: An identification manual.
 American Arachnological Society.